China–Russia relations: Economic relations

-Russia has also shown interest in cooperating with the countries of the Eurasian Economic Union (EAEU).
-The creation of the EAEU is posed to serve as an important platform for multilateral cooperation in the region, as all participants are friendly neighbors and partners with Russia, as well as traditional partners with China.
-Russia is interested in creating a free trade zone of the EAEU and China, as well as the use of the national currency in this region.

-Following the implementation of international sanctions during the Russo-Ukrainian War, China provided economic relief to Russia.
+Following the implementation of international sanctions during the Russo-Ukrainian War, Russia increasingly became dependent on China.
 China's total trade with Russia was a record $190 billion in 2022.
 In the same year, China accounted for 40% of Russia's imports.

-Trade in national currencies
+In the first half of 2023, models from Chinese car companies accounted for more than a third of all sales in Russia.
+China also stood as Russia's leading supplier of high-tech and digital products.
+As Western high-tech companies have to withdraw from the Russian market, Chinese companies dominated the Russian market.
+The largest trade increases are seen in Chinese made cars and trucks.
+Increasing trade volume between the two countries is particularly visible in Heihe.

+Currency

-On November 23, 2010, at a meeting of Russian Prime Minister Vladimir Putin and the Chinese Premier Wen Jiabao, it was announced that Russia and China have decided to use their own national currencies for bilateral trade, instead of the U.S. dollar.
-The move was aimed to further improve the relations between Beijing and Moscow and to protect their domestic economies during the financial crisis of 2007–2008.
+On 23 November 2010, at a meeting of Russian Prime Minister Vladimir Putin and the Chinese Premier Wen Jiabao, it was announced that Russia and China have decided to use their own national currencies for bilateral trade, instead of the U.S. dollar.
 The trading of the Chinese yuan against the Russian ruble started in the Chinese interbank market, while the yuan's trading against the ruble started on the Russian foreign exchange market in December 2010.

-In coordination with other emerging economies, the 2010 BRIC summit was held in Brasília in April 2010.

 In 2014, Beijing and Moscow signed a 150 billion yuan central bank liquidity swap line agreement to avoid and counter American sanctions.

-In December 2014, Chinese Foreign Minister Wang Yi pledged to offer financial support to Russia and support the Ruble, if needed, in light of the currency's depreciation.

 Russia's dependence on the Chinese yuan increased heavily after its invasion of Ukraine in 2022.
 The share of Russian exports paid in yuan rose to 16% by December 2022, compared to 0.4% before the invasion, while share of imports paid in yuan increased to 23%, up from 4% before.
 Yuan's share of stock market trading in Russia increased from 3% to 33% Nearly 50 financial institutions were offering yuan saving accounts by 2023, and households were holding around $6 billion worth of yuan in Russian banks by the end of 2022.
+By the end of 2023, more than 90% of the trade between China and Russia was done with either the yuan or the ruble.
+Furthermore, Russia has been using Chinese yuan for more than 25% of its international trade with other countries than China.
+According to the Russian Central Bank, the Chinese yuan was in June 2024 used to settle more than a third of all Russian exports, up from 0.4% before the full-scale invasion.